 3) Go for a brisk walk at lunch

-Regular and frequent intervals of exercise are just as important as an end-of-the-day or week workout, so whenever you have spare time or a lunch break, make it count!
+Regular and frequent intervals of exercise are just as important as an end-of-the-day or weekly workout, so whenever you have spare time or a lunch break, make it count!
 Don’t sit in the school cafeteria or library when you don’t have to.
 Even if you’re cramming for an exam or working on a thesis, think while you walk.
 Bring along your mobile device and use it to listen to lectures or jot down ideas.

 4) Enlist the support of others